 - 4.3.1.1 Steel is not to be formed between the upper and lower critical temperatures.
-If the forming temperature exceeds 650°C for as-rolled, controlled rolled, thermomechanical controlled rolled or normalised steels, or is not at least 28°C lower than the tempering temperature for quenched and tempered steels, mechanical tests are to be made to assure that these temperatures have not adversely affected both the tensile and impact properties of the steel. - 4.3.1.2 Confirmation is required to demonstrate there is no reduction in the mechanical properties, by a procedure test using representative material, when considering further heating of thermo-mechanically controlled steels (TMCP plates) for forming, stress relieving, or for high heat input welding.
+If the forming temperature exceeds 650°C for as-rolled, controlled rolled, thermomechanical controlled rolled or normalised steels, or is not at least 28°C lower than the tempering temperature for quenched and tempered steels, mechanical tests are to be made to assure that these temperatures have not adversely affected both the tensile and impact properties of the steel.
+Where curve forming or fairing, by line or spot heating, is carried out in accordance with 4.3.2.1 these mechanical tests are not required. - 4.3.1.2 Confirmation is required to demonstrate the mechanical properties after further heating meet the requirements specified by a procedure test using representative material, when considering further heating other than in 4.3.1.1 of thermomechanically controlled steels (TMCP plates) for forming and stress relieving.